jonnerd154/LumenPnP-Configs/README.md

  - Nozzle change operations optimized for reasonable speed, without jeopardizing reliability.
  - All vision pipelines use `DetectCircularSymmetry` where appropriate (fids, sprocket holes, nozzles)
  - All axis are using 32-step microstepping control to ensure accuracy of movements to 0.01mm, but without overloading the controller or making ugly sounds/vibrations.
+ - "Disable Machine" button in OpenPNP instructs the machine to disable all outputs (steppers, pumps, values, lights).

 ## Kinematic Limits:

 - X-Axis: